Atled9/env/README.md

        refer to these units as "screen units")
     6. The amount of space rotated along any given axis during each cycle of rotational movement in the poll/render loop in units of TAU

+  Keyboard inputs for spacial translation and rotation can be accessed and modified in the `scanKeys()` function in `env.c`.

+  The amount of space your step movements cover in your environment is tied to the frequency of your poll/render loop.
+As the amount of points in your environment grows, the frequency of your loop slows because of the increased amount of calculations done per render cycle.
+You can increase the size of your step movements to account for longer render cycles.

 ## Struct-Based Translation Units, Dynamic Memory, and Data Management